 Once you have found the probate court’s docket online, you can obtain a copy of a will or related document directly from the probate court by appearing in person and requesting copies of the documents.
 You can also make a written request submitted by fax or mail should you not be able to appear in person.

-You will likely have to pay a copying fee based on the number of pages involved and provide a self-addressed stamped envelope for mailing purposes should you not be making your request in person.
+You will likely have to pay a copying fee based on the number of pages involved and provide a self-addressed stamped envelope for mailing purposes should you not make your request in person.

-If you are having difficulty locating records or probate court dockets online, you still have other options.
-The most direct option would be going to the probate court in person and asking for help finding the documents you need.
-Most probate clerks will be helpful and can locate the estate information by using the deceased’s legal name.
-If the estate has been opened, you should be able to view the probate files and request copies.
+You still have other options if you have difficulty locating records or probate court dockets online.
+The most direct option would be going to the probate court and asking for help finding the necessary documents.
+Most probate clerks will be helpful and can locate the estate information using the deceased’s legal name.
+You can view the probate files and request copies if the estate has been opened.

-If appearing at the probate court is not an option, you can also get in touch with an estate planning attorney’s office local to the applicable probate court and have them assist you in obtaining copies of probate documents.
+If appearing at the probate court is not an option, you can also contact an estate planning attorney’s office local to the applicable probate court and have them assist you in obtaining copies of probate documents.
 They will charge for their services, but if you live some distance away from the probate court, a local estate planning attorney’s office can save you the cost of travel to the court yourself.

 If none of these suggestions work out, a probate estate for the deceased may not have yet been opened.
 Should you believe this is the case, consult with an estate planning attorney in the county where the deceased lived to learn about your options.